dcernst/dcernst.github.io/teaching/mat320s25/syllabus.md

 </blockquote>

 ### Exams ###
-There will be two midterm exams and a cumulative final exam.
-Exam 1 and Exam 2 are *tentatively* scheduled for **???** (week 7) and **???** (week 12), respectively.
-Each of Exam 1 and Exam 2 will be worth 20% of your overall grade.
+There will be three midterm exams and a cumulative final exam.
+All of the exams will consist of both an in-class part and a tke-home part.
+The in-class portions of th midterm exams are *tentatively* scheduled for **Friday, February 14** (week 5), **Friday, March 21** (week 9), and **Friday, April 18** (week 13).
+Each midterm exam will be worth 15% of your overall grade.
 The final exam will be on **Monday, May 5** at **10AM-12PM** and is worth 20% of your overall grade.
-Each of the exams (both midterms and final) are likely to also include a take-home portion, which you will have a few days to complete.
 Make-up exams will only be given under extreme circumstances, as judged by me.
 In general, it will be best to communicate conflicts ahead of time.

 <blockquote>
 <p>I write one page of masterpiece to ninety-one pages of shit.</p>